ankraft/onem2m-jupyter-notebooks/README.md

 <a name="installation"></a>
 ## Installation and Configuration

+> [!Caution]
+> Python 3.12 is not fully supported yet.
+Please stick to version 3.10.x or 3.11.x for the moment.

 ### oneM2M Notebooks and Python Packages

 - Download or clone this repository to a local directory.